Arty2/lightbox-player/README.md

 ## Auto-discovery of video files

 The script will search inside the `./FILMS` directory for subdirectories, which should contain at least one video file (*.mp4* / *.mkv* / *.mov* / *.avi* formats) and a number of subtitles (*.srt* format).
 The alphabetical order of the subtitle files determines which instance they will play at.
-When no video file is found within the selected directory, or when the operator selects `CANCEL` then a callibration video file is played instead.
+When no video file is found within the selected directory, or when the operator selects `CANCEL` then a callibration image file is played instead.

 ### Example structure of `./FILMS` directory